Sanshin Zen Community

 • Contact

-This page tells you about the forms we follow here on Sunday mornings for zazen and dharma talks when we're open for in-person practice.
-What we do on Sundays for virtual practice is a modification of the information below.
+This page tells you about the forms we follow here on Sunday mornings for zazen, dharma talks, World Peace ceremony and work days..
 The forms themselves are not as important as the opportunity they give us to put aside self-involvement and pay attention to our actions in and around the zendo.
 Please ask questions about things you don’t understand so that you feel comfortable practicing here.
 Do your best to follow along with what’s happening, but don’t worry about making a mistake.
 All practitioners were once beginners too.

 Zazen

-• Enter the zendo at left side of the door, stepping in with your left foot.
+• Step into the zendo at the left side of the doorway with your left foot.
 Bow from the waist with hands in gassho.

 • In shashu, walk along the row of cushions or chairs until you reach an open place.
 Face your seat and bow in gassho as a greeting to the people on either side of you (whether anyone is there or not).
 They will also gassho and bow.

-• If you will be taking a cross-legged position (full lotus, half lotus or Burmese), sit down on your cushion, then turn around clockwise to face the wall.
+• If you will be using a cross-legged position (full lotus, half lotus or Burmese), sit down on your cushion, then turn around clockwise to face the wall.

 • If you will be sitting on a chair, move around the left side of the chair and sit down.